 While travelers with an LPR status can enter Puerto Rico with an official ID such as a driving license, the United States Customs and Border Protection recommends bringing their green card and passport too.

 Do Non-US Citizens Need a Passport for Puerto Rico?

-Non-US Citizens and travelers from a foreign country have the same passport documentation requirements when visiting Puerto Rico and the American Virgin Islands as when visiting the United States mainland.
+Non-US Citizens and travelers from a foreign country have the same passport documentation requirements when visiting Puerto Rico and the American Virgin Islands as when visiting the continental United States.

 Although Puerto Rico is a Free Commonwealth, the island is a territory of the United States and has the same entry requirements as any other state in the United States.
 Depending on where you’re traveling from, you might not need any visas to visit.
 Check the US Department of State website to learn more.